France wants to keep 1,000 soldiers in Mali permanently

 Islamist insurgents attacked the northern city of Timbuktu for the second time in a fortnight last week, promising to “open the gates of hell” when the French leave.

-Mariam Diallo, an analyst with the Washington-based National Democratic Institute, said the July date for the elections was not feasible and could lead to further problems.
+Mariam Diallo, an independent analyst based in Bamako, said the July date for the elections was not feasible and could lead to further problems.

 “Everything is in chaos and trying rush the elections could be problematic,” she said, adding Mali should be given time to resolve the question of displaced people and the electoral register.